onzfonz/comp227/src/content/7/en/part7a.md

 ### Parameterized route

-Let's examine the slightly modified version from the previous example.
+Let's examine a slightly modified version from the previous example.
-The complete code for the example can be found [here](https://github.com/comp227/misc/blob/main/router-app-v1.js).
+The complete code for this example can be found [here](https://github.com/comp227/misc/blob/main/router-app-v1.js).

 The application now contains five different views whose display is controlled by the router.
 In addition to the components from the previous example (*`Home`*, *`Tasks`* and *`Users`*),